 Debris and Trash

 When our CTI contractors in Arizona, Utah, and Idaho remove your roof, there will be a lot of debris.
 Tarps are used to minimize falling debris, but in certain situations, like the full removal of an old roof, there can be hundreds of little pieces.
 In addition, thousands of nails are removed and used during installation.
 During cleanup after roof repairs, we use large magnets and make every effort to pick up all stray nails.
 Occasionally, there may be a few missed.

 The sheetrock is nailed directly to the underneath side of the rafters for vaulted ceilings.
 In this situation, vibration from roof replacement activities may cause the texture to release from the nail heads and create what is called a nail pop.
 We are happy to paint over the exposed nail heads with touch-up paint you supply.

 Electrical, telephone, security systems, computer, cable TV, and air conditioning lines should not be installed directly underneath the roof deck.
 Inspect and make us aware of any such lines.
 If you need help with this, please let us know before roof replacement begins.
 We cannot assume responsibility for these items.

 Our experienced CTI contractors in Idaho, Arizona, and Utah do our best to ensure a safe work area, but we ask that you keep children and pets away from the work area while the storm repairs are in progress.

 The Importance of Attic Ventilation

-Our CTI contractors in Utah, Arizona, and Texas want to provide roof and storm repairs a price you can afford.
+Our offices in Utah, Arizona, and Idaho want to provide roof and storm repairs at a price you can afford.
 For more information on proper ventilation, our roof repairs, and CTI inspections, speak to one of our professional staff members at (800)898-7663.